Stochastic wave-current interaction in thermal shallow water dynamics: Short time - small wave scaling regime

 \begin{remark}[Is the deterministic CH3 case completely integrable?]
 An investigation is underway elsewhere to determine whether the Lie--Poisson Hamiltonian system of CH3 equations in \eqref{eq:CH3} is completely integrable in the deterministic case, where it simplifies to

 \end{remark}

-We proceed further now in the stochastic case by assuming that the vertically averaged buoyancy $\overline{b}$ is constant in both space and time, so that we may replace $\overline{b}(x,t)\mapsto b_0$; a constant, or equivalently, by letting $\beta\to 0$.
+We proceed farther now in the stochastic case by assuming that the vertically averaged buoyancy $\overline{b}$ is constant in both space and time, so that we may replace $\overline{b}(x,t)\mapsto b_0$; a constant, or equivalently, by letting the stratification parameter tend to zero, $\mathfrak{s}\to 0$.
 Under this assumption, the Lagrangian $\ell_{CH3}$ simplifies, since the buoyancy term no longer contributes to the dynamics, and we arrive at the following Lagrangian $\ell_{CH2}$ for the stochastic two component Camassa-Holm (CH2) system:

 The variational derivatives of the Lagrangian $\ell_{CH2}$ in \eqref{lag:CH2} are given by

 An application of the stochastic Euler-Poincar\'e theorem \ref{thm:SEP} with these variational derivatives yields the following motion equation and advection law,